Arsenal of Democracy: A History of Rock Island Arsenal from World War II to the Korean War

 |0

-This work, Arsenal of Democracy: A History of Rock Island Arsenal from World War II to the Korean War, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Arsenal of Democracy: A History of Rock Island Arsenal from World War II to the Korean War, by SFC Corinna Baltos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Many Italian prisoners of war volunteered to assist the U.S. Army in building war materials during World War II.
-Working at Rock Island Arsenal and other depots and arsenals across the country afforded the prisoners better housing, uniforms, and food.

 LEAVE A COMMENT